IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 }
 ```

+Here, for each visited node of the AST and for each `IDetectionRule` detection rule, we enable a [`DetectionExecutive`](../engine/src/main/java/com/ibm/engine/executive/DetectionExecutive.java), which is a class from the engine that will take care of applying our detection rules.

+Additionally, the intermediary class (`JavaBaseDetectionRule` in Java) should implement the [`IObserver`](../common/src/main/java/com/ibm/common/IObserver.java) interface, consisting of an `update` method.
+This function will be called each time the scanner detects a finding, and will pass the finding as a parameter.
+SonarQube indeed reports each asset as they are detected.
+But if we want to export all of our findings in a single output structure, like a CBOM, we need some way to aggregate all results.

+This is therefore the purpose of the (empty) interface [`IAggregator`](../output/src/main/java/com/ibm/output/IAggregator.java), implemented in Java by the class [`JavaAggregator`](../java/src/main/java/com/ibm/plugin/JavaAggregator.java) directly in the `plugin` directory.
+The aggregator class can maintain a list of findings, that gets extended each time a new finding is detected and reported through the `update` function.
+The `JavaAggregator` implementation is quite generic and can be mostly reused for your implementation, after replacing the generic types by the correct ones, and using the correct language supporter.

 #### The "Rule Definition" extension point

-If there is a similar entry point for your language, you can set it up similarly to Java (or Python) by providing basic metadata information about this rule that will be displayed in the SonarQube UI.
+If there is a similar entry point for your language, you can set it up similarly to [`JavaScannerRuleDefinition`](../java/src/main/java/com/ibm/plugin/JavaScannerRuleDefinition.java) in Java (or [`PythonScannerRuleDefinition`](../python/src/main/java/com/ibm/plugin/PythonScannerRuleDefinition.java) in Python) by providing basic metadata information about this rule that will be displayed in the SonarQube UI.

+#### Registering the extension points

 <br><br><br><br><br><br><br><br><br><br>
 ---

 TO ADD SOMEWHERE
-- JavaAgreggator
+- ~~JavaAgreggator~~
-- LanguageSupporter
+- ~~LanguageSupporter~~
 - ~~Explaining the 4 generic types used everywhere~~
 - Explaining engine stuff like the detection executive
 - You should take some time to understand how your AST works